nhatthanhtran/FWin2023/README.md

 4. Setting the args --save_prediction to save the output of the test dataset.
 5. Setting the args --do_prediction to make a prediction.
 By default, this will only predict the last entry of the dataset.
+6. In order to customize your learning rate, update the adjust_learning_rate function in `utils/tools.py`

 ## Acknowledgement